German court sets high bar for night flights

-LEIPZIG, Germany A German court due to make a landmark ruling on a night flight ban at Frankfurt airport said residents' need of a few hours of quiet during the night near Germany's busiest hub deserved "special consideration".
+LEIPZIG, Germany, March 14 A German court due to make a landmark ruling on a night flight ban at Frankfurt airport said residents' need of a few hours of quiet during the night near Germany's busiest hub deserved "special consideration".

-A local court imposed a ban on night flights when Frankfurt airport opened a new runway in October, a shock to airlines and airport operator Fraport (FRAG.DE), and referred the matter to the higher court in Leipzig, Germany, for a final decision.
+A local court imposed a ban on night flights when Frankfurt airport opened a new runway in October, a shock to airlines and airport operator Fraport, and referred the matter to the higher court in Leipzig, Germany, for a final decision.

 The ban came despite a local government recommendation to limit flights to 17 takeoffs or landings a night for the 2011/12 winter schedule in exchange for allowing the airport to expand.